This post may contain affiliate links. Please see my disclosure policy for details.

 It was built on Toompea Hill in the year 1900 when Estonia was still part of the Czarist Empire of Russia.

 It was originally intended to show dominance and power over the city and was dedicated to the Prince of Novgorod, Alexander Yaroslavich Nevsky.

 Although originally it was a controversial monument to assert authority, it’s now a stunning architectural masterpiece to enjoy.

-Not only is it pretty to look at from the outside, the inside is spectacular and is home to Tallinn’s largest church bell which weighs 15 tonnes!
+Not only is it pretty to look at from the outside, but the inside is also spectacular and is home to Tallinn’s largest church bell which weighs 15 tonnes!